davidvelascogarcia/ttsEngine/README.md

 ## Introduction

-`ttsEngine` module use `pyttsx3` in `python`.
+`ttsEngine` module use `pyttsx3` and `gTTS` in `python`.
 This module performs TTS and converts recieved text to voice.
 Also use `YARP` to receive text to synthesize by network.
 This module also publish TTS results in `YARP` port.
+If network connection is available uses `gTTS` system voice, if not, uses system default voice.

 ## Use